Soke (legal): Later developments

 After the Norman Conquest, doubt developed over the precise meaning of the word soke.
 In some versions of the much-used tract Interpretationes vocabulorum, "soke" is defined: aver fraunc court (Norman for ‘to have a free court’), and in others as interpellacio maioris audientiae, which glosses somewhat ambiguously as claim ajustis et requeste: thus sometimes soke denoted the right to hold a court, especially when associated with sak or sake in the alliterative binomial expression sake and soke (soc and sac).
+In later years the Law French name oyer and terminer came to mean the commission by which judges of assize were commanded to make inquiry.

 Sometimes only the right to receive the fines and forfeitures of the men over whom it was granted when they had been condemned in a court of competent jurisdiction.
 The Leges also speaks of pleas in socna, id est, in quaestione sua (‘pleas which are in his investigation’).

 Ballard in the early twentieth century argued that the interpretation of the word "soke" as jurisdiction should be accepted only where it stands for the fuller phrase, "sake and soke", and that "soke" standing by itself denoted services.
 Certainly, many passages in the Domesday Book support this contention, but in other passages "soke" seems to serve merely as a short expression for "sake and soke".